PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-17-closed-mindedness-is-working-against-you-how-to-become-insanely-successful.md

 Go to school,
 get good grades,
 get a decent job,
-retire at 60 when you don't much time left to enjoy the resources in your retirement.
+retire at 60 when you don't have much time left to enjoy the resources in your retirement.

 You are conditioned to depend on everyone but yourself.